Home Battery Backup: Pros, Cons, and Cost

 See how much you can save by going solar with Palmetto

-Home battery backups are being paired with home solar panels more frequently than ever before.
-This momentum is largely due to diminishing product costs, and battery prices are expected to continue falling through the end of the decade, according to research from the National Renewable Energy Laboratory.
+Home battery backups are being paired with home solar panels more frequently than ever.
+This momentum is largely due to diminishing product costs, and battery prices are expected to continue falling through the end of the decade, according to research from the National Laboratory of the Rockies.

 In the US, 14% of new solar systems had energy storage backup included in 2023.
-In 2024, 28% of installations included a battery, exceeding the 25% predicted in research by Wood Mackenzie.
+In 2025, that number reached 40%, according to the Solar Energy Industries Association.

-A home battery backup can operate in several different ways, depending on whether or not you have solar panels and if your property is connected to the energy grid.
+Battery backup for home can operate in several different ways, depending on whether or not you have solar panels and if your property is connected to the grid.

-1. Solar panels with backup batteries: Batteries can be charged with solar power during the day and then discharged to your home at night to limit your property's consumption of grid electricity.
-If your battery is fully charged and your solar panels are still producing electricity, the excess power will be sent to the grid and usually redeemed as an energy bill credit.
+- Solar panels with backup batteries: Batteries can be charged with solar power during the day (or with grid power at any time) and then discharged to your home at night to limit your property's consumption of grid electricity.
+If your battery is fully charged and your solar panels are still producing electricity, the excess power will be sent to the grid and often earn bill credits.

-2. Off-grid solar batteries: If your home is not connected to the utility grid, a battery backup is the only way to capture all of the electricity your panels produce throughout the day.
-Therefore, batteries are required for sustained access to electricity from solar power in remote locations and mobile homes.
+- Off-grid solar batteries: If your home is not connected to the utility grid, a battery backup is the only way to capture all of the electricity your panels produce throughout the day.

-3. Standalone home batteries: Even without solar, some homeowners find installing battery backups may be worth it to store electricity in case of a grid power outage.
-Batteries can be used both as an alternative to and in conjunction with other home energy generators
+- Standalone home batteries: Even without solar, some homeowners find installing battery backups may be worth it to store electricity in case of a grid power outage.
+Batteries can be used both as an alternative to and in conjunction with other backup generators.

 Today’s home batteries give users full control over their energy storage and usage.
 Most home solar batteries are app-integrated, with intuitive monitoring and management controls that include several automated operating modes to help meet your energy goals.